SquirrelMz/recidivism/README.md

 # recidivism

-folder `regression` contains R files
+folder `regression` contains R files and the data (only training set are used)